heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-14-books.md

 - [Section 2.4: The Percept-Triplet](memorativa-2-4-the-percept-triplet.md) — Explains the fundamental building blocks that Books collect and present
 - [Section 2.10: Visualizing the Prototype](memorativa-2-10-visualizing-the-prototype.md) — Describes the visualization system that Books leverage for rendering content and provides the technical foundation for the visualization capabilities implemented in Books
 - [Section 2.7: RAG System](memorativa-2-7-rag-system.md) — Explains the Retrieval-Augmented Generation system that Books integrate with, including the vector retrieval, spatial context generation, and dynamic knowledge base components
+- [Section 2.15: Chain of Thought](memorativa-2-15-chain-of-thought.md) — Details the cognitive process progression and how Books serve as terminal synthesis in this chain, with the ability to recursively feed back into the system

 ## Citations